Skip to main content

 For more information about how to work with Peer Systems, see Peer Systems Operations.

-2. The RA needs to be connected to the CA in order to pass on certificate requests.
+• The RA must connect to the CA to pass on certificate requests.

-On the other hand, common domain security models have the following requirements:
+Common domain security models impose the following requirements:

-2. The CA must be behind a firewall allowing only outgoing connections due to VAs and RAs most often residing in lower security domains in order to be accessible to clients.
+• The CA must be behind a firewall allowing only outgoing connections, since VAs and RAs typically operate in lower security domains (in order to be accessible to clients).

-While the first requirement is easy to solve, the second one poses some issues with the connections modeled above.
+While the first requirement is easy to meet, the second creates challenges for the connections described above.

 EJBCA Peer Systems

-EJBCA solves the second requirement described above using a proprietary protocol named Peers Systems, based on mutually authenticated TLS.
-It builds on the following principles:
+EJBCA solves the second requirement described above using Peer Systems, based on mutually authenticated TLS.
+It builds on the following principles.

-In the following, the terms CA, VA or RA refer to separate EJBCA instances acting in those specific roles.
+In the following sections, CA, VA, and RA refer to separate EJBCA instances operating in those roles.

-• All TLS connections are initiated on the instance acting as CA. While this is a fairly simple concept for CA → VA publishing as it only involves outgoing traffic, it does pose some issues for certificate requests from the RA and signing certificate renewal requests from the VA, as these are initiated on the downstream node.
+• All TLS connections are initiated on the instance acting as CA. This is straightforward for CA → VA publishing, since it involves only outgoing traffic, but it can create challenges for certificate requests from the RA and signing certificate renewal requests from the VA, which are initiated on downstream nodes.

-• TLS connections are authenticated by a CA known to both nodes, commonly the Management CA. On the upstream node, this connection is represented by a Remote Authenticator.
+• TLS connections are authenticated by a CA known to both nodes, typically the Management CA. On the upstream node, this connection is represented by a Remote Authenticator.

-• Instead of creating and dropping connections, the CA establishes connection pools on the VA or RA, which is both used for outgoing traffic and for the downstream node to initiate requests.
-This allows for example an RA, to synchronously pass certificate requests up to the CA, without breaking domain security.
+• Rather than creating and closing connections for each request, the CA maintains connection pools to the VA or RA.
+These pools support both outgoing traffic and downstream requests.
+For example, this allows an RA to synchronously pass certificate requests to the CA without breaking domain security.

-• Internal management operations are not exposed through the API, meaning that even with the complete hostile takeover of a VA or RA, no CA keys can be generated, profiles modified or configurations changed.
+• Internal management operations are not exposed through the API.
+Even if a VA or RA is compromised, CA keys cannot be generated, and profiles or configuration cannot be modified.

-• Each Peer Connection has its own role and authorization rules, meaning that of the already limited set of operations in the API, they can be further reduced to a limited scope of CAs or profiles.
-This both limits the damage of a hostile takeover of an RA node, and allows for multi tenancy (where several organizations share the same CA without knowing of each other) and organizational divisioning.
+• Each Peer Connection has its own role and authorization rules.
+The limited set of API operations can be further restricted to specific CAs or profiles.
+This limits the potential impact of a compromised RA and enables multi-tenant deployments, where multiple organizations share the same CA without visibility into each others data, as well as organizational separation.

-The typical way to configure Registration Authority (RA) to Certificate Authority (CA) communication is to let the CA establish the connection to the RA and then poll for requests.
-As a general rule, there should be no incoming connections to the CA. But when using RA chaining with reverse per connections, the tenant RA is configured with outgoing connections and will send the requests via an RA Proxy that accepts incoming connections from both the tenant RA and the CA. The CA will poll the RA Proxy for requests from the tenant RA and handle the requests if there is a matching role with sufficient permissions.
+When using RA chaining with Reverse Peers, the tenant RA establishes outgoing connections to an RA Proxy, which accepts incoming connections from both the tenant RA and the CA. The CA polls the RA Proxy for requests from the tenant RA and processes them only if the request matches a role with sufficient permissions.

 JavaScript errors detected